 We take all seasons pretty seriously in our household, but one thing's for certain: when it comes to fall we don't mess around.
 If there's a leaf to rake, a pumpkin to roast, a fire to build, or a soup to simmer, we're all over it.
 This year was no different.
-We woke up on the Autumn Equinox with vim and vigor and made our way to Bob's Red Mill early before work to stock up on some dry goods for the coming season, as we do on the solstices and equinoxes each year (check out our pantry page for more details on what we like to have on hand and tips on storage).
+We woke up on the Autumn Equinox with vim and vigor and made our way to Bob's Red Mill early before work to stock up on some dry goods for the coming season, as we do on the solstices and equinoxes each year.

 One thing we always grab is gluten-free old-fashioned oats.
 Oats are an affordable and filling source of fiber and protein which also provide added health benefits like boosting our immune systems with beta-glucans.